ThreatConnect-Inc/tcex/docs/_sources/building_apps_testing.rst.txt

   "exit_codes": [1]

-.. note:: For Custom Apps (non Playbook Apps) valid exit codes are 0, 1, and 3.
+.. note:: For Runtime/Job Apps (non Playbook Apps) valid exit codes are 0, 1, and 3.
 For certain profiles you may expect an exit code of 0 for success or 3 for partial success/partial failure.
 This can be achieved by adding both status codes to the **exit_codes** parameter array.